McDonnell Douglas DC-9: Entry into service

-The first DC-9, a production model, flew on February 25, 1965.
-The second DC-9 flew a few weeks later, with a test fleet of five aircraft flying by July.
-This allowed the initial Series 10 to gain airworthiness certification on November 23, 1965, and to enter service with Delta Air Lines on December 8.
-The DC-9 was always intended to be available in multiple versions to suit customer requirements; the first stretched version, the Series 30, with a longer fuselage and extended wing tips, flew on August 1, 1966, entering service with Eastern Air Lines in 1967.
+From the onset of its development, the DC-9 had been intended to be available in multiple versions to suit varying customer requirements; the first stretched version, the Series 30, with a longer fuselage and extended wing tips, flew on August 1, 1966, entering service with Eastern Air Lines in 1967.
 The initial Series 10 was followed by the improved -20, -30, and -40 variants.
 The final DC-9 series was the -50, which first flew in 1974.